 #7 – Don’t Run Out of Inventory

 You must have enough inventory for Prime Day.
 If there are a ton of orders and no stock to fill them, you could risk suspension.
 Focus on your best-selling products that are well-stocked.
-While Prime Day may be a good day to get rid of slow-moving merchandise, it may spell disaster if you aren’t paying close attention to stock levels.
+While Prime Day may be a good day to get rid of slow-moving merchandise to lower FBA fees, it may spell disaster if you aren’t paying close attention to stock levels.
 Use an ecommerce inventory system that automatically syncs your stock levels as sales are made.

 If you participated in previous Prime Days, look at the sales data to help forecast this year’s inventory requirements.
 Don’t forget that the event will be 30 hours rather than 24, that’s 25% more time to sell.